 Northeast England England, UK Travel Guide

-Northumberland’s cuisine centers on traditional British fare, influenced by its coastal location and agricultural history.
-Historically, it was a region of farming and fishing, leading to a focus on hearty, simple dishes from fresh, local ingredients.
+Northumberland’s cuisine revolves around traditional British fare, influenced by its coastal location and agricultural history.
+Historically, it was formerly a region of farming and fishing, leading to a focus on hearty, simple dishes from fresh, local ingredients.

 Proximity to Scotland brings shared culinary traditions, like the use of oats and a preference for robust flavors.
 The territory's practical approach reflects in its cuisine: dishes are designed for sustenance.